JamieDavis2016/My-100-Days-Of-Code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 37: 16 Feburary, 2019

+**Today's progress**: Time spent: 1hr

+Had to do more work on my job :/

+Day37:
+Time Spent:2/3hrs
+Thoughts: Was doing extra work for my job creating pattern matching in Js with regex!
+This was a nice way to go over the Regex that was covered in freecodecamp!
+I didn't get any other time to learn today :( #100daysofcode #FreeCodeCamp

 ### Day 36: 13 Feburary, 2019

 **Today's progress**: Time spent: 1hr